GUIDE: National Day for Truth and Reconciliation Events in Edmonton

 Tipi raising and lighting of the Qulliq with Elder Myna to recognize and celebrate National Indigenous Peoples Day at the Science Centre.
 Drop by to celebrate the cultures and worldviews of Indigenous Peoples who would traditionally steward the lands of amiskwaciy-wâskahikan, Beaver Hills House (Edmonton) through a variety of community experiences.
 Free admission for indigenous guests.

-National Day of Truth and Reconciliation at Alberta Legislature
+National Day for Truth and Reconciliation at Alberta Legislature

 Where: Alberta Legislature